TimothyLab/maiid_app/README.md

 Promotion 2024-2025, Master 2 Bioinformatique, Université Claude Bernard Lyon 1.

+## DeepLearning Image Analysis Model : YOLOv8

+We use a pre-trained YOLOv8 model for automatic mosquito identication on images.
+The weights of trained model were given by **Jocelyn De Goër**.
+For more information about training work, please contact him.

 ## Project Owners

 * **Vincent Raquin** : Assistant Professor EPHE-PSL, Infections Virales et Pathologie